 Location: Leof.
 Sofokli Venizelou 27

-The Historical Museum of Crete houses a precious collection of artifacts spanning from the Byzantine period to the 20th century.
+The Historical Museum of Crete is another important Heraklion museum that houses a precious collection of artifacts spanning from the Byzantine period to the 20th century.

 Here you will find permanent collections dedicated to Cretan history and art as well as temporary collections devoted to major historic events, such as WW2, and key local figures (including writers such as Kazantzakis and Elytis).